sean-hackett/usageai-tech-interview-stuti-187/README.md

 #### Challenge 3

 Holiday time!
-When the selects a country code from the dropdown, display a line chart showing the number of holidays in that country, by year, for the last decade.
+When the user selects a country code from the dropdown, display a line chart showing the number of holidays in that country, by year, for the last decade.

 Use a Numpy array to store the number of holidays per year.